panonski/testrepo/java api quickstart.rst

 If you are starting from an empty project, one way to get going is to copy some of the public files into your project.
 You can utilize the file tags to find the files you need.
 The tags are keywords or strings that make it easier to identify and organize files you’ve imported from public datasets.

-Learn more about `public files <http://docs.sevenbridges.com/v1.0/docs/file-repositories>`_ or `tagging your files <http://docs.sevenbridges.com/docs/tag-your-files>`_.
+You can learn more about `public files <http://docs.sevenbridges.com/v1.0/docs/file-repositories>`_ or `tagging your files <http://docs.sevenbridges.com/docs/tag-your-files>`_.

 Let’s say you want to copy all the files that are related to human genome version 19.
 They will be tagged with the ``hg19`` tag::